 The market for our common stock is characterized by significant price volatility when compared to seasoned issuers, and we expect that our stock price will continue to be more volatile than those of a seasoned issuer.
 Several factors cause the volatility in our share price.
 We are a speculative or "risky" investment due to our short operating history, lack of revenues and the uncertain success (including of regulatory approval) of any of our product candidates.
-For example, on October 30, 2019, we announced that topline results from our Phase 2 proof-of-concept trials of praliciguat in patients with diabetic nephropathy and in HFpEF did not meet statistical significance on their respective primary endpoints.
+For example, on October 14, 2020, we announced that topline results from our Phase 2 STRONG-SCD study of olinciguat in patients with sickle cell disease did not demonstrate adequate activity to support further internal clinical development in sickle cell disease.
 After this announcement, the market price of our common stock decreased substantially.
 As a consequence of this risk, more risk-averse investors may, under the fear of losing all or most of their investment in the event of further negative news or lack of progress, be more inclined to sell their shares of our common stock more quickly and at greater discounts than would be the case with the stock of a seasoned issuer.
 Plaintiffs have, in the past, initiated securities class action litigation against a company following periods of volatility in the market price of its securities.
 We may in the future be the target of such litigation.
-Securities litigation could result in substantial costs and liabilities and could divert management's attention and resources.
+Securities litigation could result in substantial costs and liabilities and could divert management's attention and